Weekend Overview

 9:45 A.M. | Faunce Arch

-Parents, relatives and friends of seniors are strongly advised to find seats on College Green during the University Procession, where they can view a livestream of the event.
+Parents, relatives and friends of seniors are strongly advised to find seats on College Green during the Procession, where they can view a livestream of the event.
 The Procession is made up of approximately 7,000 participants who line the route, making photography and lines of sight challenging for guests.

-Warren Alpert Medical School Commencement Ceremony
+Medical School Ceremony

 10 A.M.
 (Estimated) | First Unitarian Church